mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p class="date text-center">It's not timetk</p>

 But timetk is again _too_ popular.
-Timetk has been downloaded 1,400,000 times and is a staple of time series analysis using R.
+Timetk has been downloaded 1,400,000 times and is a staple of time series analysis using R. Timetk is mainstream... definitely not overlooked.

 ### Learning Time Series Analysis in R for FREE